1972 Montreal Museum of Fine Arts robbery: Investigation

-Later that morning, Bantey, who had covered the crime beat in Montreal as a journalist prior to his tenure at the museum, held a news conference to discuss the theft.
+Later that morning, Bantey, who had covered the crime beat in Montreal as a journalist prior to his tenure at the museum, held a news conference.
 He identified all the stolen works and described how the robbers had entered the museum and taken them.
 "They did show quite discriminating taste," he told reporters, "though as far as the objects are concerned, they could do with more art and historical training."
 In their haste to leave, he noted, the thieves had left behind another Rembrandt as well as works by El Greco, Picasso and Tintoretto that they could as easily have taken.
+Jackson believed that the works left behind showed that the thieves had planned "a general clear-out of the museum."

 The news conference was initially effective in publicizing the theft.
 It, as well as lists of the stolen paintings, were reported as front-page news in many major newspapers across the U.S. and Canada the next morning.
-As soon as they learned of the theft, Montreal police had also put out the alert to the crossings along the U.S. border, about 60 km from Montreal, to look out for the thieves and/or the paintings should anyone attempt to take them to New York City, 330 mi farther south.
+As soon as they learned of the theft, the SPVM had also put out the alert to the crossings along the U.S. border, about 60 km from Montreal, to look out for the thieves and/or the paintings should anyone attempt to take them to New York City, 330 mi farther south.

 However, further publicity that might have drawn attention to the theft and perhaps helped solve it was stymied by news events of September 5.
-At that year's Summer Olympics in Munich, Palestinian terrorists with Black September took 11 Israeli athletes hostage, eventually killing them along with a German police officer, the following day.
+At that year's Summer Olympics in Munich, Palestinian terrorists with the Black September Organization took 11 Israeli athletes hostage, eventually killing them along with a German police officer, the following day.
 Those events were of particular interest in Montreal since the city was preparing to host the next Olympics, and as a result further news about the art theft got less priority in the media.
-The investigation would continue, however.
+The investigation continued despite the lack of media attention.
+CTV News reporter Bob Benedetti, who was granted unrestricted access to the crime scene when he covered it, to the point of doing one of his standups while on the ladder, told W5 a half-century later that he believes the thieves were local to Montreal and benefited from the subdued coverage due to the other events dominating the news.
 From interviews with the three guards, police learned that there had been three thieves.
 The guards saw two of them, describing them as both about 5 ft 6 in in height.
 One spoke French and the other English.
-The guards also reported that the two spoke with a third, also a Francophone, whom they never were able to see.
+The guards also reported the Francophone they heard but did not see.